 ‘WorkOut’ sessions involve young people meeting adult workers to gain first-hand careers information, stimulate work aspirations and develop speaking & listening skills.
 Volunteer work guests join others in a school and simply answer questions about their personal experiences of work.

-Young people benefit as they work out:
+Young people benefit as they

-Businesses benefit as their employees work out:
+Businesses benefit as their employees

 Schools benefit from:

-- Impartial careers information about local jobs, as required by Ofsted.
+- impartial careers information about local jobs, as required by Ofsted.

-- Student engagement – students value asking questions and having them answered honestly.
+- student engagement – students value asking questions and having them answered honestly.

-- Networking with local businesses – when guests feel valued, teachers can approach them easily.
+- networking with local businesses – when guests feel valued, teachers can approach them easily.

-- Community cohesion – evidence of Social, Moral, Spiritual & Cultural (SMSC) development and preparation for Life in Modern Britain, as required by Ofsted.
+- community cohesion – evidence of Social, Moral, Spiritual & Cultural (SMSC) development and preparation for Life in Modern Britain, as required by Ofsted.